 The Capital One SavorOne Cash Rewards Credit Card

 - Annual fee: None

-- Bonus categories: Earn unlimited 3% cash back on dining and entertainment, 2% at grocery stores and 1% on all other purchases
+- Bonus categories: Earn unlimited 3% cash back on dining, entertainment, popular streaming services & at grocery stores (excluding superstores like Walmart® and Target®), and 1% on all other purchases

 - Foreign transaction fees: None